-Please find a local advisor(s), and email them the question you have.
-If they give you the answer without a mandatory appointment, that’s a good sign.
+Please find a local advisor(s), and email them your question.
+Suppose they give you the answer without a mandatory appointment.
 They are helpful.
 I’d make an appointment with them.

 Stick with an independent advisor.
 They typically represent various companies vs. just 1 or 2 companies.
-In addition, captive agencies restrict their advisors on annuities they can sell, which ultimately hurts you.
+In addition, captive agencies restrict their advisors on annuities they can sell, ultimately hurting you.

 Please email me a question for a second opinion.
 The Annuity Expert has the largest selection of annuities.
 Annuity training for financial professionals has been part of my job for the past 12 years (not the random agent, advisor, or annuity lead company).
-If I don’t know the answer, I’ll tell you that I don’t know and gather the answer for you.
+If I don’t know the answer, I’ll tell you I don’t know and gather the answer.